DEEP-DIVE SUCCESS STORY

 2

-Through public records requests and investigative reporting, advocates established that the DOJ gave agencies two options: policy changes OR encryption.
-The police chose encryption for convenience, not necessity.
+Public records requests and investigative reporting established that the DOJ gave agencies two options: policy changes OR encryption.
+Palo Alto PD chose encryption for convenience, not because it was required.

 How to use it: "The state never required encryption.
 The DOJ memo explicitly offered policy alternatives.
 Other agencies chose those alternatives and they work."